UModeler/UModeler.github.io/_sources/transformtools.txt

  • Edge - Two connected vertices.
  • Polygon - A simple polygon that can have holes.

 To begin to transform elements, you have to select them at first.
-Which type of elements is tranformed depends on what tool is selected in the inspector.
+Which type of elements is transformed depends on what tool is selected in the inspector.

 .. tip::